TreacherousDev/Treacherous/README.md

 | LEFT          | 8             |

 With the assigned values, we can map each room to their unique room number by getting the sum of their directions.

-# Automata Sequence
 For deomstration purposes, numbers shall be expressed in hexadecimal notation (1 - F) so that each number occupies only 1 character to make diagrams look more uniform.

+## Sequence
-The algorithm starts by initializing a root room from [0, 0].
+The algorithm starts by initializing a root room from the origin.
 Its branch directions are then marked and set as its children.
 In this example, the root room is 3, which has an up (1) and right (2) direction.
-So we set [0, 1] (up) and [1, 0] (right) as children of [0, 0] and mark them accordingly.
+So we set the cell above it and the cell to its right as its children, and mark them accordingly.
 We'll use the symbol @ to visualize marked cells.
 ```
 -------   -------
 -------   ---@---